 Sure enough, they fired me when I announced that my lesbian partner and I were going to have a baby.
-I knew this Catholic was a hospital and management was morally opposed to gay marriages and partnerships, but I never would have imagined in this day and age that there would be such discrimination.
-Even worse, the staffincluding the doctors, nurses, and administrators-all gave "the me look," the cold shoulder.
+I knew this Catholic was hospital management was morally opposed to gay marriages and partnerships, but I never would have imagined in this day and age that there would be such discrimination.
+Even worse, the staff including the doctors, nurses, and administrators-all gave look," the cold shoulder.
 At first, I thought I was imagining it, but after a while I realized that I was being ostracized increasingly, shut out of staff meetings, and not included in social events.
 I then contacted human resources.